 Events & Performances

-This space is intended for ensemble performances, student recitals, dress rehearsals, recording sessions, as well as academic classes.
+This space is intended for events, ensemble performances, student recitals, rehearsals, recording sessions, as well as academic classes.
 It is not intended to support individual practice, lessons, or other unrelated activities.

-- Reservations must be submitted at least 3 business days in advance.
+- Reservations must be submitted at least 3 business days in advance (not including Sat/Sun).

-- Cancellations must be received no less than 7 business days prior to the event.
+- Cancellations must be received no less than 7 business days prior to the event (not including Sat/Sun).

-- An event is confirmed once formal notification from the music office is received.
+- An event is confirmed once formal notification from the Department of Music is received.

 - Harkness Classroom will serve as a backstage area during performances.